 Smith, M. B., A. M. Rocha, C. S. Smillie, S. W. Oleson, C. J. Paradis, L. Wu, J. H. Campbell, J. L. Fortney, T. L. Mehlhorn, K. A. Lowe, J. E. Earles, J. Phillips, S. M. Techtmann, D. C. Joyner, S. P. Preheim, M. S. Sanders, J. Yang, M. A. Mueller, S. C. Brooks, D. B. Watson, P. Zhang, Z. He, E. A. Dubinsky, P. D. Adams, A. P. Arkin, M. W. Fields, J. Zhou, E. J. Alm, and T. C. Hazen.
 (2015) Natural bacterial communities as quantitative biosensors. mBio 4/10/15.

-Statistical analysis of DNA from natural microbial communities can be used to accurately identify environmental contaminants including uranium and nitrate at a nuclear waste site.
-In addition to contamination, sequence data from the 16S rRNA gene alone can quantitatively predict a rich catalogue of 26 geochemical features collected from 93 wells with highly variable geochemistry.
-Taken as a whole, these results indicate that ubiquitous, natural bacterial communities can be used as in-situ environmental sensors that respond to, and capture, perturbations caused by human impacts and natural extremes.
-These in-situ biosensors rely on environmental selection rather than directed engineering, and so this approach could be rapidly deployed and scaled as sequencing technology continues to become faster, simpler and less expensive.
+Statistical analysis of DNA from natural microbial communities can be used to accurately identify environmental contaminants, including uranium and nitrate at a nuclear waste site.
+In addition to contamination, sequence data from the 16S rRNA gene alone can quantitatively predict a rich catalog of 26 geochemical features collected from 93 wells with highly variable geochemistry.
+As a whole, these results indicate that ubiquitous, natural bacterial communities can be used as in-situ environmental sensors that respond to, and capture, perturbations caused by human impacts and natural extremes.
+These in-situ biosensors rely on environmental selection rather than directed engineering.
+So this approach could be rapidly deployed and scaled as sequencing technology continues to become faster, simpler, and less expensive.

 More immediately, by demonstrating the rich geochemical information captured by bacterial communities, this work supports the view that bacterial communities yield a predictable response to environmental constraints.
 This association between community and constraint means that bacterial systems can be used as sentinels to report the impacts of environmental perturbations, and potentially to delineate useful stewardship strategies.